 When there is no current position announced

-If you are very interested in a position in our group and have a background that fits our profile very well you can send an email telling us about your interest and asking about when the next position will become announced.
-But please don't send spam with general expressions of interest for a PhD position.
-It is not sufficient to have a general technical or computer science background and interest in image analysis to have a chance to get a PhD position here; you must have some specific image analysis background relevant to our work.
-We get so many email requests that we are unable to answer them all, unfortunately resulting in a failure to notice some good candidates.
+If you are very interested in a position in our group and have a background that fits our profile very well you can send an e-mail telling us about your interest and asking about when the next position will become announced.
+But please do not send spam with general expressions of interest for a PhD position.
+It is not sufficient to have a general technical or computer science background and interest in image analysis to have a chance to get a PhD position here; you must have some specific computerised image analysis background relevant to our work.
+We receive so many e-mail requests that we are unable to answer them all, unfortunately resulting in a failure to notice some good candidates.

 What is required in general

 Formally, an undergraduate (MSc) degree with a relevant technical or scientific content is sufficient to apply for a PhD position.
 In practice, due to strong competition, you must have courses in image analysis and/or computer graphics and related topics.
-In order to be really competitive you also need to have some experience from working on projects in image analysis, e.g. as a master thesis.
+In order to be really competitive you also need to have some experience from working on projects in image analysis, e.g., as a master thesis.
 Having published some of your work is a plus, but no strict requirement.
 Good grades or honours will also strengthen an application, but there is no formal ranking of applicants strictly based on grades.
-The nationality of the candidate is of no importance but you do have to be fluent in English, which is our main working language (together with Swedish).
+The nationality of the candidate is of no importance - in fact, our lab is very international - but you do have to be fluent in English, which is our main working language (together with Swedish).